-Based upon the procedures described above and in the First Interim Report and the Second Interim Report, from the Start Date through June 30, 2013, without taking into account any minimums or caps applicable to creditable activity or the allocation of excess relief under Servicer's Refinance program, Servicer is entitled to claim credit in the amount of \$4,568,334,894 pursuant to Exhibits D and D-1.
-All but \$51,202 of Servicer's \$4,568,334,894 credit has been the result of relief afforded to borrowers on loans in Servicer's mortgage loan portfolio that are held for investment.
-Approximately 38% of Servicer's earned credit has been through First Lien Mortgage Modifications and approximately 30% has been through Refinancing relief.
-Short-sales and other types of Consumer Relief, excluding Second Lien Portfolio Modifications, have made up approximately 27% of Servicer's earned credit.
-Second Lien Portfolio Modifications made up approximately 5% of Servicer's earned credit.
-In addition, Servicer has exceeded its Consumer Relief Requirements for a Refinancing Program by \$480,030,038.
-This excess refinancing credit was applied, in part, by Servicer toward a shortfall it had in its Total Consumer Relief Funds obligations.
-Servicer had earned \$3,185,304,856, or approximately 93% of its Total Consumer Relief Funds obligation, from First Lien Mortgage Modifications, Second Lien Portfolio Modifications, Short-sales and other types of Consumer Relief and used \$248,695,144 of the excess refinancing credit from its Refinancing Program to meet its \$3,434,000,000 Total Consumer Relief Funds obligation.29 A breakdown of the Consumer Relief credit, by type of relief, earned by Servicer from the Start Date through June 30, 2013, is set forth in Table 7, below:
+Based upon the procedures described above and in the First Interim Report, from the Start Date through March 31, 2013, before taking into account any minimums or caps applicable to creditable activity or the allocation of excess relief under Servicer's Refinance program, Servicer is entitled to claim credit in the amount of \$9,610,418,492 pursuant to Exhibits D, D-1 and I. Approximately 61% of the credit was a result of relief afforded to borrowers on loans in Servicer's mortgage loan portfolio that is held for investment; and the remainder was a result of relief afforded to borrowers on loans that Servicer was servicing for other investors.
+More than 35% of Servicer's earned credit has been through First Lien Mortgage Modifications and approximately 11% has been through Refinancing relief.
+Shortsales and other types of Consumer Relief, excluding Second Lien Portfolio Modifications, have made up approximately 31% of Servicer's earned credit.
+Second Lien Portfolio Modifications made up approximately 23% of Servicer's earned credit.
+In addition, Servicer has met its Total Consumer Relief Funds obligations, and its relief obligations relative to a Refinancing Program.
+A breakdown of the Consumer Relief credit, by type of relief, earned by Servicer from the Start Date through March 31, 2013, is set forth in Table 7, below: